Lobo (artist): Career

-In 2011 he was invited to participate in the Brazilian Festival in Amsterdam in the Netherlands.
-Held at the Mint Hotel, the exhibition "Sambadam" integrating cultural elements from the Netherlands and Brazil, the artist Lobo portrayed icons from both cultures such as Pelé, Carmen Miranda, Anne Frank (who spent most of her life in Amsterdam) and Caipirinha.
+In 2011, Lobo was invited to participate in the Brazilian Festival in Amsterdam, the Netherlands.
+Held at the Mint Hotel, the exhibition "Sambadam" brought together cultural elements from Brazil and the Netherlands.
+Lobo portrayed figures from both cultures, including Pelé, Carmen Miranda, and Anne Frank, as well as the cocktail Caipirinha.

-In 2013 he participated in the M – exhibition from Marilyn Monroe to Madonna.
-Lobo contributed two paintings to the exhibition.
+In 2013, he participated in the exhibition M – from Marilyn Monroe to Madonna, contributing two paintings.

-In 2013, Lobo was invited by Gillette to participate in the launch of razors in honor of the Brazil national football team; the event took place in Miami.
+That same year, Lobo was invited by Gillette to participate in the launch of razors honoring the Brazil national football team; the event was held in Miami.

-In the same year he was invited by the Cartoonist Maurício de Sousa to participate in Monica Parade.
-In commemoration of the 50th anniversary of the character Monica (Monica's Gang), the city of São Paulo wins the Urban Interventionism which exhibits 50 sculptures made of Fiberglass which are 1.60 cm high and are fixed on a 25 cm base.
+Also in 2013, he was invited by cartoonist Mauricio de Sousa to participate in Monica Parade.
+Organized to commemorate the 50th anniversary of the character Monica (Monica and Friends), the urban art initiative featured 50 fiberglass sculptures installed across São Paulo.